-The Willamette Bridge Railway Company’s line out on SE Morrison and Belmont towards Mount Tabor had its first terminus at Sunnyside, and this continued to act as an interchange between the electrified inner segment and the steam motor out to Mount Tabor until the line was fully electrified in 1893.
+The Willamette Bridge Railway Company’s line out on SE Morrison and Belmont towards Mount Tabor had its first terminus at SE Belmont and 34th in Sunnyside while the rest of line was constructed.
+From October 1893, this depot acted as an interchange between the electrified inner segment and the steam motor segment until the entire line was electrified in 1896.

 The Sunnyside line merged back into the Mount Tabor line’s operations in 1933, though newspaper classified ads continue to reference the “Sunnyside car line” for many years afterwards – old habits die hard!